catseye/tideay/README.markdown

 ### editing ###

-*   Will sniff the hashbang line of the file if it cannot determine the language from the file extension.
+*   The hashbang line of the file will be sniffed if the language cannot be determined from the the file extension.
 Currently supports Python, Ruby, and shell.
 *   In the editing pane, pressing the tab key *rewrites* the string to the left of the cursor, based on some internal rewriting rules.
 For example, `--` is replaced by `—`.
 See the source code for the full set